 If you typically covet the same spot in the same class with the same teacher, consider switching it up for the other side of the room.

 Add a new asana to your home practice.
 Practice postures you normally avoid!

-3. Make this your year for meditation.
+3. Make this your time for meditation.

 4. Practice for your dosha.

-According to Ayurveda, Vata types thrive with a slower, more grounding practice, Pitta with a moderate but cooling approach, and Kapha with faster, more vigorous vinyasa.
+According to Ayurveda, vata types thrive with a slower, more grounding practice, pitta with a moderate but cooling approach, and kapha with faster, more vigorous vinyasa.

 5. Seek out a new teacher.

 Even if it’s the same style, you’ll pick up new tips.